Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 When you join Trustpower on an eligible power and broadband bundle you can pick one of the following deals:

-- Your choice of joining reward on a 24-month plan.
+- Your choice of joining reward on a 24-month plan plus a $50 account credit.
 Rewards include a washing machine, laptops, television, fridge and sound system.

-- Half price broadband for 12 months on a 24-month plan
+- Half price broadband for 12 months when you sign up for a 24-month plan.

 You’ll also have: